rapp-project/rapp-api/python/README.md

 ${HOME}/.config/rapp_platform/tokens/app
 ```

-### Platform deployment/development

-On default the RAPP API connects to the RAPP Platform Deployment Server.
-You can change that into the [config/platform.cfg](https://github.com/rapp-project/rapp-api/blob/python/python/RappCloud/config/platform.cfg)
-configuration file.
-This file already includes configuration parameters used to connect to:

-- The RAPP Platform Deployment Server.
-- The RAPP Platform Development Server.
-- The RAPP Platform installed **LOCALLY**.

 ## Calling RAPP Platform Services - API usage.

 `RappPlatformService` is the RAPP term for an established connection to the RAPP-Platform Services, over the www (World-Wide-Web).